The Westminster lensArchive · Written questions · 3,383 tabled · 3,342 answered

 Asked

-With reference to the press release entitled New Storm Shadow and missile cooperation to boost jobs as UK and France reboot defence relationship, published on 9 July 2025, whether the 50,000 strong combined joint force wil be (a) tri-service, (b) entirely British Army personnel and (c) other.
+With reference to the Government press release entitled New Storm Shadow and missile cooperation to boost jobs as UK and France reboot defence relationship, published on 9 July 2025, where the 50,000 strong combined joint force will be based.

 Reply